 If you have a valid (as judged by your TA) excuse for missing your regularly scheduled lab session, contact your TA immediately by email.
 Make-up periods are scheduled for groups of labs; you may make up a lab you missed for a valid reason only during the particular makeup period that includes that lab!
-To repeat: Any student missing one in-lab session and not making it up at the makeup session that is specifically scheduled to include that particular missed lab will have their letter grade for PHY 121 dropped by one letter!
-Two missed labs will lower your grade by two letters.
-This has happened to students in previous semesters; make sure you are not one of them.
 Note well: you cannot make up a particular missed lab at just any of the three make-up in-lab sessions that are scheduled: you must go to the specific in-lab make-up session that is scheduled to include that particular missed lab.